bankole7782/forms814/README.md

 fingerprint, keys etc.

 Create a users table with the following properties:

-* users table must have a primary key id with type bigint unsigned
-* it must also have fields `firstname` and `surname` for easy recognition.
+1. it must also have fields `firstname` and `surname` for easy recognition.
-* it must also have field `email` for communications.
+2. it must also have field `email` for communications.

 You must also provide a function that would get the currently logged in users.
 The function is given the request object to get the cookies for its purpose.
 Set the `forms814.GetCurrentUser` to this function.
 The function has the following